mlahariya/EV-SDG/README.md

                         default models "latest" for using the lastest trained models.
   -model MODEL          Modeling method to be used for modeling arrival times:
-                        AC for arrival count models IAT for inter-arrival time models.
+                        * AC for arrival count models;
+                        * IAT for inter-arrival time models.
-  -lambdamod LAMBDAMOD  Method to be used for modeling lambda: AC: has two
+  -lambdamod LAMBDAMOD  Method to be used for modeling lambda:
+                        * AC: has two options, poisson_fit/neg_bio_reg;
-                        options, poisson_fit/neg_bio_reg IAT: has three
+                        * IAT: has three options, mean/loess/poly.
-                        options, mean/loess/poly.
-  -verbose VERBOSE      0 to print nothing; >0 values for printing more
+  -verbose VERBOSE      0 to print nothing; > 0 values for printing more
                         information.
 Possible values: 0, 1, 2, 3. (integer)

 ```